JD Vance spreads debunked claims about Haitian immigrants eating pets

 Before Vance, neo-Nazis helped spread the debunked claims

-The now-refuted claim appears to have gotten its start online in early August, when a user on the far-right social platform Gab with the screenname "bri ory" commented on photos of members of the white supremacist neo-Nazi group Blood Tribe marching through Springfield protesting Haitian migrants and carrying swastika flags.
-The commenter claimed that “once haitians (sic) swarm into a town animals start to disappear.”
+The now-refuted claim appears to have gotten its start online in early August, when a user on the far-right social platform Gab with the screen name "bri ory" commented on photos of members of the white supremacist neo-Nazi group Blood Tribe marching through Springfield protesting Haitian migrants and carrying swastika flags.
+The commenter claimed that "once haitians swarm into a town animals start to disappear."

 Haitian immigrants in Springfield have been the targets of rumors for some time, as NPR reported last month.
-GOP committee woman Glenda Bailey has become one of the loudest voices against Haitian migration, publicly accusing the community of having diseases, carrying out Voodoo rites, and being involved in gangs.
+Republican committee woman Glenda Bailey has become one of the loudest voices against Haitian migration, publicly accusing the community of having diseases, carrying out voodoo rites and being involved in gangs.

-She’s also spoken at length about the Great Replacement theory, the baseless belief that there is a movement to replace white populations in current white-majority countries.
-“Some of the Haitians are gang members,” she told NPR.
-“I've seen them.
+She has also spoken at length about "great replacement theory," the baseless belief that there is a movement to replace white populations in current white-majority countries.
+"Some of the Haitians are gang members," she told NPR.
+"I've seen them.
 They have become the occupiers.
-What they've done is they've replaced the population in Springfield, Ohio.”
+What they've done is they've replaced the population in Springfield, Ohio."

-The Springfield Police Department told NPR last month that such claims were troubling.
+The Springfield Police Division told NPR in August that such claims were troubling.

-"I think it's sad that some people are using this as an opportunity to spread hate or spread fear," says Officer Jason Via, Deputy Director of Public Safety and Operations.
+"I think it's sad that some people are using this as an opportunity to spread hate or spread fear," said Jason Via, deputy director of public safety and operations.
 "We get these reports 'the Haitians are killing ducks in a lot of our parks' or 'the Haitians are eating vegetables right out of the aisle at the grocery store.'
 And we haven't really seen any of that.
 It's really frustrating.
 As a community, it's not helpful as we try to move forward."

 Racist messages flood a Springfield leader's inbox

-Springfield resident Denise Williams’s phone began blowing up on Monday while she was spending time with her children and grandchildren, not long after Vance posted.
+Springfield resident Denise Williams' phone began blowing up on Monday while she was spending time with her children and grandchildren, not long after Vance posted.

 Williams, a Black woman, said she doesn't feel safe.
 "I'm taking that as a pure threat."

+On Tuesday, the Haitian-American Foundation for Democracy slammed Republicans for spreading what it called "dangerous falsehoods."

+"Once again, the Trump/Vance team shamelessly exploits Haitians as scapegoats during their bid for the presidency," the foundation wrote in a statement on X. "This reckless fear-mongering puts vulnerable communities at risk, stokes division, and incites hate crimes.
+Local law enforcement, faith communities, and social services must be supported in protecting these new community members from harm."

 NPR reached out to several activists in Springfield's Haitian community and has not heard of instances of direct harassment.
-The Springfield Police Department has not responded to NPR’s latest inquiries.
+The Springfield Police Division has not responded to NPR's latest inquiries.

 Williams has travel scheduled for later in the week but said she's now unsure whether she should even leave her house.